top of page

 Introducing apprenticeships: a great pathway to career success

 Apprenticeships are a fantastic choice for many students, either straight after GCSE or after sixth form.
-It is a type of job-based training program that allows young people to gain the skills and experience needed to succeed in a specific occupation or industry.
-Apprenticeships typically involve a combination of on-the-job training and classroom instruction, and can lead to recognized qualifications and career advancement opportunities.
-Apprenticeships are available in a wide range of industries, from construction and engineering to healthcare and finance.
+It is a type of job-based training program that allows young people to gain skills and experience and get further qualifications at the same time.

 Qualifications